Sawadaea

 Sawadaea is a genus of fungi in the family Erysiphaceae (powdery mildews).
-The widespread genus contains nine species.
-One more species was added in 2011.
+It contains twelve species.

+Description

+The fungus forms white patches of mycelium on the leaves of its host.
+Some Sawadaea species have a 'spring' and 'autumn' phase.
+In spring, the mycelium appears on the upperside of leaves.
+In autumn, it can be found on the undersides.

+Taxonomy

-The genus was circumscribed by Kingo Miyabe in J. Fac.
-Agric.
-Hokkaido Imp.
-Univ. vol.38 (3) on pages 286, 371, 374 and 449 in 1937.
+The genus was initially circumscribed by Kingo Miyabe in 1914.
 The genus name of Sawadaea is in honour of Kaneyoshi (Kenkichi) Sawada (1888–1950), who was a Japanese botanist and mycologist.
 He worked at the College of Agriculture in the National Taiwan University.